-Finance Minister Brian Lenihan said he was confident opposition leaders would just abstain during the budget votes.
-He said even if they tried to block the budget, the government would have enough votes to win.
+Finance Minister Brian Lenihan said he was confident opposition leaders will likely just abstain during the budget votes.
+He said even if they tried to block it, the government would have enough votes to win.

 Lenihan, speaking to a Thanksgiving luncheon for American businesses in Ireland, said the government's ability to win budget votes would "send a signal to the world that Ireland remains a country with huge economic potential."

-But analysts say the government's parliamentary majority is about to sink further when the winner is declared Friday for a special election in northwest Ireland.
+But analysts say the government's parliamentary majority is about to sink further when the winner is declared Friday for a by-election in northwest Ireland.

-Cowen had left the seat in Donegal South West vacant for 17 months in fear the opposition would win.
-He was forced to hold the election after the favored candidate, Sinn Fein's Pearse Doherty, successfully sued and forced the government to hold the vote.
+Cowen had left the seat in Donegal South West vacant for 17 months in fear that the opposition would win.
+He was forced to stage the by-election after the favored candidate, Sinn Fein's Pearse Doherty, successfully sued and forced the government to hold the vote.

 Doherty's expected victory would reduce Cowen's majority to just two votes in the 163-member chamber.
 However, many analysts expect the opposition Fine Gael party to abstain from key votes on the budget, which would give it easy passage.